SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/validate-web-part-property-values.md

 ## Validate web part property values inline

-In this step, you verify that the description web part property is specified and its value is not longer than 40 characters.
+In this step, you verify that the description web part property is specified and its value isn't longer than 40 characters.
 You do this by using the inline validation process.

 1. In the code editor, open the **./src/webparts/listInfo/ListInfoWebPart.ts** file.
-In the `ListInfoWebPart` class, add the `validateDescription` method with the following code:
+In the `ListInfoWebPart` class, add the `validateDescription()` method with the following code:

     ```typescript
     export default class ListInfoWebPart extends BaseClientSideWebPart<IListInfoWebPartProps> {